 Let’s say you are struggling with establishing a consistent running habit.
 Your family may be great accountability partners, but what if they don’t get your fixation on running?
 Maybe they are supportive but they just aren’t going to be the right person who goes out of their way to challenge you.

 Finding someone who will run with you would be ideal, but that isn’t always possible.

-Other options to find accountability partners is going online to a Facebook Group or special interest group focused on the same type of habits you want to create.
+Another option to find accountability partners is going online to a Facebook Group or special interest group focused on the same type of habits you want to create.
 When you find someone, consider doing a daily text message exchange, or email.
-If you struggloe to get out the door in the morning, maybe even have them call you 15 minutes after your alarm was supposed to go off to make sure you actually got your butt our of bed.
+If you struggle to get out the door in the morning, maybe even have them call you 15 minutes after your alarm was supposed to go off to make sure you got your butt out of bed.

 Seeking accountability is huge.
 It works.